fastapi/annotated-doc/README.md

 The conclusion was that this was better done as an external effort, in a third-party library.

-So, here it is, with a simpler approach, as a third-party library, in a way that can be used by others, starting with FastAPI and friends, and its users.
+So, here it is, with a simpler approach, as a third-party library, in a way that can be used by others, starting with FastAPI and friends.

 ## License